yudaitnb/yudaitnb.github/_pages/students.md

 ---

 I co-lead [the PRG-group](http://prg.is.titech.ac.jp/) alongside [Hidehiko Masuhara](https://prg.is.titech.ac.jp/people/masuhara/) and [Youyou Cong](https://sites.google.com/site/youyoucong212/).
-For more information about our ongoing projects, please visit our ["Projects"](https://prg.is.titech.ac.jp/projects/) page.
 If you find that our research areas align with your interests, please refer to ["How to Join the Group"](https://prg.is.titech.ac.jp/people/how-to-join/) for further details.

 ## Current Students